HirokiShinsei/NLP-Unit_6-Exercise/README.md

   - Trains the HMM on the same dataset
   - Runs the Viterbi algorithm on predefined test sentences and prints the results

-- **main.py**
-  Example script showing basic usage of the HMM class with a small dataset.

 ## Dataset

 The training dataset consists of simple English sentences, each word tagged with its PoS: